-According to Rowling, she stuck the rejection letters on her wall for some motivation.
+According to Rowling, she stuck the rejection letters on her wall for motivation.

 It had been a rumour for a few years that J.K.
-Rowling was writing a crime novel, but with intentions of publishing it under a pseudonym, she kept it a secret.
+Rowling was writing a crime novel (Ian Rankin helped spread that rumour by saying that he thought the Harry Potter books are whodunnits).
+However, with intentions of publishing it under a pseudonym, she kept it a secret.
 Before the big reveal, the book sold 1,500 physical copies, plus 7,000 ebooks, audiobooks and library copies.
 The book also received great reviews from authors like Val McDermid.
 Sales obviously spiked after the author was revealed to be J.K.
 Rowling on 14th July 2013, moving to its spot as a best-selling novel on Amazon.

 Here’s what J.K.
 Rowling had to say about her experience of writing under a pseudonym: “Being Robert Galbraith has been such a liberating experience.… It has been wonderful to publish without hype and expectation and pure pleasure to get feedback under a different name.”
 She also said that she would have liked to have remained anonymous for at least three books, but she had also not expected to have managed it for so long.